centiservice/matssocket/matssocket-client-dart/README-development.md

 ## Gradle targets

 ### General

+*Note: When run without subproject qualifier (i.e. `matssocket-client-dart:...`), the `build`, `archiveLib`, `test`, `nodeBinDir`, `download` and `downloadAll` tasks will execute the corresponding tasks both in Dart and JavaScript clients. `matsSocketTestServer` is a root project task that all testing relies on.
+The other tasks are unique to the Dart client and can thus be invoked without qualifier.*

 * `build`: runs `archiveLib`, `dartDoc` and `test` (target from DI server; GitHub Actions).
 * `archiveLib`: zips up the `lib/` directory, and puts the zip it in the `build-gradle/dist/` directory.
 * `dartDoc`: generates Dart documentation, open `doc/api/index.html`
 * `test`: runs all VM and Node tests on all compilers.
-* `testDart`: runs all tests, including the tests on the Web target
+* `testDart`: runs all tests in all platform/compiler combinations, including the tests on the Web target
 * Other test tasks, see _'Running Dart tests'_ chapter below.
-* `dartBinPath`: Installs Dart, and then prints out the path to the Dart binary, and PATH variables for Unix and Windows.
+* `dartBinPath`: Downloads Dart, then prints out the path to the Dart binary, and PATH variables for Unix and Windows.
-* `nodeBinDir`: NodeTask, so it downloads Node, and then prints out the path to the Node bin dir.
+* `nodeBinDir`: Downloads Node, then prints out the path to the Node bin dir, and PATH variables for Unix and Windows.
 * `download`: depends on both `dartBinPath` and `nodeBinDir` - i.e. downloads Dart and Node, and prints out the paths.
-* `downloadAll`: Download + dependencies ('dart pub get' and 'npm install')
+* `downloadAll`: Download + dependencies ('dart pub get')
 * `matsSocketTestServer`: Runs the MatsSocketTestServer, which is used for integration tests.

 ### Dart tasks